moch1oka/BDbackup/README.md

-my BetterDiscord plugins and themes, tks
+my BetterDiscord plugins and themes